jimratliff/GenoMac-user/README.md

 [^HOMEBREW_UPDATE_IS_DIFFERENT]: While Homebrew will typically attempt to update all CLI applications, Homebrew will not attempt to update GUI apps that have their own auto-updating mechanisms.
 Thus, users other than USER_CONFIGURER may be asked to accept an app’s auto-updating prompt.
 (See (a) “[Many applications update themselves, so their casks are ignored by `brew outdated` and `brew upgrade`.
 This behaviour can be overridden by adding `--greedy` to either command](https://github.com/Homebrew/homebrew-cask/blob/master/USAGE.md#:~:text=Many%20applications%20update%20themselves%2C%20so%20their%20casks%20are%20ignored%20by%20brew%20outdated%20and%20brew%20upgrade%2E%20This%20behaviour%20can%20be%20overridden%20by%20adding%20%2D%2Dgreedy%20to%20either%20command%2E)” and (b) “[Why aren’t some apps included during `brew upgrade`?](https://docs.brew.sh/FAQ#why-arent-some-apps-included-during-brew-upgrade),” Homebrew Documentation » FAQs.)

 GenoMac-user assumes that the Mac has already been configured using GenoMac-system, including, among other things, (a) certain systemwide settings, (b) installing all CLI and GUI apps (both on or off the Mac App Store), and (c) the creation of additional users.
-If you are USER_CONFIGURER, go first to [GenoMac-system](https://github.com/jimratliff/GenoMac-system) to set up the Mac from a system-wide perspective before coming here to set your own user up.
+In particular, it is assumed that:
+- Homebrew and, therefore indirectly, Git have been installed
+- The systemwide PATH has been modified to make all Homebrew-installed apps and man pages available to all users, with no additional user-specific modification of the user’s PATH required
+- The following have been installed
+  - iTerm
+  - GNU Stow
+  - certain other utilities required by GenoMac-user (e.g., `gh`, `jq`, `just`, `mas`)
+  - all of the third-party apps whose user-specific settings will be specified by GenoMac-user
+  - all of the resources (fonts, sounds, screensavers, etc.) that will be referenced by user-specific settings by GenoMac-user
+- iTerm has been granted by USER_CONFIGURER (a) Full Disk Access[^FDA_&_HOMEBREW] and (b) control of System Events (in order to run AppleScripts)

+[^FDA_&_HOMEBREW]: One reason Full Disk Access for the terminal program is helpful is that this is sufficient for Homebrew to be able to perform app upgrades “in place” (rather than uninstall/reinstall).
+Upgrading in place prevents app from losing their position in the Dock as a result of the upgrade.
+(See “[Why do my cask apps lose their Dock position / Launchpad position / permission settings when I run brew upgrade?](https://docs.brew.sh/FAQ#why-do-my-cask-apps-lose-their-dock-position--launchpad-position--permission-settings-when-i-run-brew-upgrade),” Homebrew Documentation » FAQs.)

 ## Table of contents
 - [Overview of configuring a user with GenoMac-user](#overview-of-configuring-a-user-with-genomac-user)